 How is Magna Sinfonia different to other local orchestras?

 The orchestra was founded on the belief that there was a desire in the area for a really high-quality amateur orchestra that bridges the gap between an inclusive one and a fully-fledged professional one.
-We aim to attract the highest quality of players and exist primarily for the player and for the purposes of creating really enjoyable playing experiences.
+We aim to attract the highest quality players and exist primarily for the player and for the purposes of creating really enjoyable playing experiences.
 This means we tackle repertoire that isn’t necessarily popular with audiences.
 We also use fully professional conductors established on the circuit, employing different conductors for each concert; each one brings something different to the orchestra and we feel that playing under different conductors is a real benefit to the player.

 Is there any sort of entry criteria?

-We want to keep the whole entry process as informal as possible but can’t get away from the fact that in order to maintain the high standard we achieve; we have to have some sort of entry process.
+We want to keep the whole entry process as informal as possible but can’t get away from the fact that in order to maintain the high standard we achieve; we need to have some sort of entry process.
 We generally require players to have attained minimum Grade 8 standard.
 For string principles and all wind and brass we will want to hear you play on your own.
 This will mean playing a piece of your choice (maximum 3 minutes) and preparing an orchestral excerpt.
 For tutti strings it will be on a trial basis – come and play with us and see how it goes!